Claudia

 06. Install chatbot #

 This is the PiSugar whisplay-ai-chatbot repo — we use it as the LLM/ASR/TTS plumbing even though we're not using the Whisplay HAT itself.
-Wake-word and audio I/O go through the WonderEcho instead.
+Wake-word detection goes through the WonderEcho; conversation audio is recorded from the USB mic, which the chatbot picks up as the default ALSA capture device (set in Part 5.5).

 cd ~